DFE-Digital/sts-plan-technology-for-your-school/contentful/content-management/README.md

 - importing content can be achieved using the `import-content` script, which will import content from a json file into a specified environment.
 The json file should be in the format of the `export-processor` export outputs
 - `import-content` uses the `contentful-import` npm package to do the importing
+- By default a content import will add to an environment and not remove unrelated data
+  - It will overwrite entries with the same id as one in the import file, and leave other entries alone
+  - To delete all existing data prior to import so that the environment exactly matches the import file, set `DELETE_ALL_DATA` to true in `.env`

 ### Usage